 The faces of the people on the mural represent people from the past and present.
 People seem to appreciate the artwork and the story it tells, Hatfield said.

 “When we were working on it thousands of people would come by and give good feedback on it,” she said.
-“They took time to read the poem and ask questions about who these people where and what tribes where being represented, that made me feel really good.”
+“They took time to read the poem and ask questions about who these people were and what tribes were being represented, that made me feel really good.”

 John left home as a teen when I was a toddler, so I saw him a handful of times over the years.
 But, each time was a special moment.
 John (Johnny to his siblings) was a national leader on Native American issues.
 He first became involved with Native American causes publicly during the occupation of Alcatraz Island in the late 1960s.
 He took over as the national chairman of the American Indian Movement following the Wounded Knee reservation occupation in the mid-1970s.
 He served as chairman for several years.